grtrout/marriott-workshop/README.md

 # <div align="center">Marriott | Confluent Workshop repository</div>

-This repository contains workshop content for Marriott to be held on [TBD].
+This repository contains workshop content for Marriott to be held on May 9 - May 10, 2023.
 Content with the lab instructions and hands-on guide will be updated before the workshop.
 Please see below for the details of the workshop and agenda:

 ## Introduction